Red Steel 2: Development

 Development of Red Steel 2 began in the summer of 2008.
-Red Steel 2 was announced by Ubisoft executive director, Alain Corre in July 28.
+Red Steel 2 was announced by Ubisoft executive director, Alain Corre on July 28.
 The game uses Nintendo's new accessory, Wii MotionPlus and was included in a bundle.
 It was developed using the proprietary LyN game engine.

 Red Steel 2 features stylized, cel-shaded graphics, in contrast to its predecessor's more realistic aesthetic.
 The visual style is similar to Ubisoft Paris' own XIII, released in 2003.
 The game is also free of graphic violence, like its predecessor, save for occasional unrealistic blood-like splash effects when enemies are slashed or finished off with a stab, before vanishing in a cloud of dust upon defeat.
 Creative director Jason Vandenberghe justified the removal of graphic violence because he felt that bloodshed would make the Hero appear less heroic and cited how stories about iconic action folk heroes like Robin Hood and Zorro, who influenced and inspired the Hero's concept and creation, would become distasteful if their dispatching of foes were told in more graphic detail.

 An early version of the game that Ubisoft conceived and later abandoned out of dissatisfaction before the Wii MotionPlus' announcement was planned to have a setting similar to the first game and support online multiplayer via Nintendo Wi-Fi Connection.
 Vandeberghe also explained that the decision to make the sequel's setting completely different from the first game mainly pivoted upon the need to fully capitalize on and play to the strengths of the system, citing how the first game's effort to reproduce realistic, urban environments hurt the gameplay and controls, particularly the sword fighting.
 When it came to carrying over the recurring theme of mixing Eastern and Western culture, his approach for doing so would be to juxtapose elements from both rather than closely fusing them together.
-One example of this was having the Hero wield both a katana and a revolver in tandem, the latter which Vandeberghe felt was an well-contrasting counterpart to the former in a few ways and influenced his decision to make the game set in a Wild West-style world.
+One example of this was having the Hero wield both a katana and a revolver in tandem, the latter which Vandeberghe felt was a well-contrasting counterpart to the former in a few ways and influenced his decision to make the game set in a Wild West-style world.

 One feature that did not carry over from the first game was a multiplayer mode.
 Vandenberghe explained that his development team did explore the possibilities of including one, but determined that it would never fit in the development time window, and that they preferred to deliver a great single player experience over a mediocre multiplayer game.
 He also stated that plans to enhance the challenge mode by adding new enemies and unique objectives were also similarly scrapped due to technical and developmental obstacles.